-- A. Satisfactory Soil Materials: Requirements for satisfactory soil materials are specified in Division 31 2000 Section "Earth Moving." - 1.
+- A. Satisfactory Soil Materials: Requirements for satisfactory soil materials are specified in earthwork section. - 1.
 Obtain approved borrow soil materials off-site when satisfactory soil materials are not available on-site.
 Contractor is responsible for doing an independent earthwork computation and including all necessary import and/or export of materials in their bid.